Crowned Republic: Introduction

 The current constitutional debate in Australia is usually presented simplistically.

 For example, in some opinion polls, people are asked whether Australia should become a republic.
-As we point out in the Definitions section, the word "republic" is so vague as to be almost meaningless.
+As we point out in the Definitions section, the word "republic" is so vague that it is almost meaningless.
 Australia is already a republic, and more than, as Mrs Helen Clark, NZ Prime Minister, said in the Evening Post on 4th March 2002, a "de facto republic."

 The essential question is, what sort of republic is being proposed?
 The Australian people decided the nation should be formed as a constitutional republic.
 We were federated as an indissoluble Federal Commonwealth under the Crown and the Constitution.
 The Crown was not new in 1901.
 It is, in fact, our oldest legal and constitutional institution.